List of Hobbies and Interests For a Resume| Difference Between Hobbies & Interests

 Participation in Toastmasters or debate clubs proves confidence, articulation, and leadership.
 Crucial for executives, trainers, or client-facing roles, it highlights your ability to persuade and present ideas clearly.

-25 Additional Hobbies & Interests
+Additional Hobbies & Interests (Quick Reference)

 16. Yoga: Demonstrates discipline, stress resilience, and work-life balance.